-The goal of the Young Investigator Scholarship is to bring assistance and attention to emerging young professionals in the field of compost research and to spark interest in the future of the composting industry.
+The goal of this scholarship is to bring assistance to students interested, compost research and to spark interest in future careers in the composting industry.

 The research project for this scholarship must be ongoing during the term of the grant and be research in the fields of composting and compost use.
 More specifically, the ideal candidate will have interest in improving the compost process and the application and the utilization of finished compost to increase drought tolerance, soil nutrient content, reducing erosion and water pollution, and increasing carbon storage in soils to combat climate change.

 The application period will open during the winter of 2020.
 Please check back to this page to see when the CCREF will be accepting applications and the deadline.

 Anaya Hall is a PhD student in the Energy and Resources Group at UC Berkeley where she focuses her research on data-driven models of coupled human and natural systems.
 She earned an MS from Tufts University in Agriculture, Food & Environment and a BA from Stanford University in Human Biology.
 As a PhD student, she is building on her interdisciplinary background linking ecological and economic sciences to promote equitable, sustainable, and climate-resilient food systems.